 When a man has trouble getting or keeping an erection firm enough for intercourse or other sexual activity, it is called erectile dysfunction or impotence.
 The quality of erections usually declines naturally as men get older.

-Erection problems are common in men following treatment for prostate cancer, particularly radiotherapy and prostate surgery.
+Erection problems are common in men following treatment for prostate cancer, particularly radiation therapy and prostate surgery.
 The prostate lies close to nerves and blood vessels that are important for erectile function.
-These can be damaged during surgery or radiotherapy.
+These can be damaged during surgery or radiation therapy.

 The body needs time to heal after surgery.
 There may be a gradual recovery, with some men noticing their erectile function continues to improve for up to three years after treatment has finished.

-There is increasing evidence that sexual rehabilitation before and after surgery and radiotherapy helps recovery.
+There is increasing evidence that sexual rehabilitation before and after surgery and radiation therapy helps recovery.
 Your chance of a strong recovery of erectile functioning may be improved by:

 - engaging in foreplay with your partner

 - encouraging erections as soon as a month after surgery

 - using medication prior to surgery, or in the early post-operative period

 - using a vacuum erection device or having penile injections